details of Jennifer Lawrence’s pregnancy became known

 Recently it became known that the star of the “Hunger Games” Jennifer Lawrence is expecting her first child.
-A representative of the star told People.
+A spokesman for the star told People.

 Now the details of Jennifer’s interesting situation have become known: “Jen has long wanted to start a family and has found an ideal partner whom she loves, respects and enjoys being with him,” the Daily Mail tabloid source quotes.
 “She loves being married and the couple have a solid foundation in order to have a baby.
 She is very happy and is looking forward to becoming a mother, ”added the insider.